-Original post at http://stephenrankin.com/getting-practical-ii/
+Original post at http://stephenrankin.com/another-example-gap-higher-education/